 Binge drinking is definitely not healthy either and can lead to loss of self control and getting into risky situations which could lead to injury or worse.
 It also means you're more likely to do stuff you'd regret the next day.
 Stick with mates who will look out for you, limit the amount you drink in one occasion, don’t drink on an empty stomach and alternate alcoholic drinks with soft drinks.

 Alcohol is the most common date rape drug.
 Be wary of getting drunk with someone that you don't know very well.
 Alcohol can be addictive.
 If you drink regularly you will build up a tolerance to it and you'll need more and more to get the same effect.
 Then you get really nasty withdrawals when (and if) you stop.

-Long-term drinking can damage your heart and your liver, and it really messes with your head.
+Long-term drinking can damage your heart and your liver, can increase the risk of some cancers, and it really messes with your head.

 Alcohol is a legal drug, although under 18s are not allowed to buy it.